Ameya-2003/AWS-Cloud-Practitioner-Quiz-App/README.md

 ## Features 🚀

-- **Interactive quiz**: The quiz contains 10 questions and there is no time limit.
+- **Interactive quiz**: The quiz contains 10 questions and there is a time limit of 45 seconds, for each question.
 You will get 1 point for each correct answer.
 - **Scoreboard**: Your total score will be displayed at the end of the quiz.
-- **Responsive design**: The app is optimized for desktop and mobile devices.
+- **Responsive design**: The app is optimized for desktop devices.
 - **Free to use**: The app is completely free to use.

 ## Getting Started 🏁